 But ground them with inexorable jaw …

-This poem from 1862 by one of Victorian literature’s most popular and prolific poets takes us into fantastical territory, with the poet’s vivid description of her dream involving crocodiles being spawned by the river Euphrates.
+Christina Rossetti (1830-94) was one of the Victorian era’s greatest and most influential poets.
+This Rossetti poem from 1862 takes us into fantastical territory, with the poet’s vivid description of her dream involving crocodiles being spawned by the river Euphrates.
 One giant crocodile then eats up the others, before crying the proverbial ‘crocodile tears’ over what he’s done.

 Although its symbolism is ambiguous, this poem has been interpreted as an allegory (an alligator-allegory, almost, we might say) for imperialism, and specifically the British empire, especially when we are told that ‘all the empire faded from his coat’.